 - Training and knowledge-building through online courses and webinars

-- Responses to basic program, policy and system questions via the Ask A Question virtual help desk
+- Responses to basic program, policy and system questions via the Ask A Question (AAQ) virtual help desk

 - In-depth, program assistance and capacity building to improve the design and delivery of programs and services funded by HUD